In the spirit of productivity, let’s cut to the chase. The best way to measure personal productivity is this:

 You might feel unproductive doing so.

 But it doesn’t matter what Current You feels.
 More important is what Future You feels.
-And it sounds like Future You might like you to waste some time thinking about what to do next.
+And it sounds like Future You might want you to waste some time thinking about what to do next.

 If you’re like me, you from 10 years ago has a different mission than you today.
 And you 10 years from now will probably think something different, too.